front-end-intermediate/session-1/readme.md

 testString = 'xyz'
 ```

 Note: constants are not 'immutable', they just create an immutable binding.
-For instance, in the case where the content is an object, this means the object's contents (e.g., its parameters) can be altered.
+For instance, in the case where the content is an object, the object's contents (e.g., its parameters) can be altered.

 ```js
 const me = {